What a difference a year makes

 Once you activate the plugin, configure it through the Settings tab.

-Settings is where you schedule backup intervals for the files and your database.
-I usually leave the files set at manual, since Time machine is backing up my drive regularly (hourly for the current day).
-If I need to create a restore point, I can always backup my files manually in UpdraftPlus.
+Settings are where you schedule backup intervals for the files and your database.
+I usually leave the files set at manual, since the Time machine is backing up my drive regularly (hourly for the current day).
+If I need to create a restore point, I can always back up my files manually in UpdraftPlus.
 I choose every 4 hours for the database backup.
 That provides an automatic layer of protection.
 You can also configure how many copies you want it to retain.
 For the database, I usually bump it up to 30 – just to be safe.
 If I’m getting ready to do a lot of changes, I can also perform a backup of the database manually as I do with the files.

-UpdraftPlus has a lot nice features that make it an ideal backup solution for your website too.
-It handles large sites easily and it has the option to copy the backup to a remote server like Amazon S3, Dropbox, Google Drive, Rackspace Cloud and many more.
+UpdraftPlus has a lot of nice features that make it an ideal backup solution for your website too.
+It handles large sites easily and it has the option to copy the backup to a remote server like Amazon S3, Dropbox, Google Drive, Rackspace Cloud, and many more.
 Their Premium version adds more options and permits scheduling backups for specific times.